snefrukai/15-112/hw_and_extra.md

 def

 - only contain lowercase letters
+- return
-- If the word is in the wordlist, return that word.
+  - If the word is in the wordlist
+    - return that word
   - Otherwise, returns a list of all the words (in order) in the wordlist
     - that can be obtained by making _a single small edit_ on the given word
     - either by adding a letter
       - ['cat', 'hat'], 'at'
         - ['cat', 'hat']